Édouard de Reszke

-Born with an impressive natural voice and equipped with compelling histrionic skills, he became one of the most illustrious opera singers active in Europe and America during the late-Victorian era.
-He is most famous for his role as Mephistopheles in Faust.
-He was also known for his roles as Leporello, Sachs, and Hagen.
+Born with an impressive natural voice and equipped with compelling histrionic skills, he became one of the most illustrious opera singers active in Europe and America during the late Victorian era.
+He is most famous for his role as Gounod's Mephistopheles in Faust.
+He was also known for his roles as Mozart's Leporello, and Wagner's Sachs and Hagen.
 When in London, the Reszke brothers performed for Queen Victoria during gala performances at the Royal Opera House or command performances at Windsor Castle.
 He was awarded the Royal Victorian Order (R.V.O.) from the Queen.
 The Reszke brothers were entertained near London by Lady de Grey, a patron of the arts.

 After he retired from the stage, he taught singing until he had significant health problems.
-He and his family suffered during the war, cut off from others, with shooting through opposite sides of the house.
+He and his family suffered during the First World War, cut off from others, with shooting through opposite sides of the house.
 His health worsened during the war and he died in 1917.

 Early life

 Édouard August Reszke was born to Jan Reszke and Emilja (also Emilie) Ufniarska on 22 December 1853.
-His parents operated the Hôtel de Saxe (de) in the center of Warsaw, which catered to artists from Moscow, Berlin, and Paris.
+His parents operated the Hôtel de Saxe in the center of Warsaw, which catered to artists from Moscow, Berlin, and Paris.
 It adjoined their residence.
 His mother, a mezzo-soprano, had a clear, powerful voice.
 His father, a baritone, played the violin and wrote songs for his wife.
 The Reszkes held concerts on Friday nights with duets, arias and choral music.
 Both of his parents performed at charity events.

 His siblings were Emilia, Jean (born 1850), Josephine (1855), and Victor (1859).
 Emilja taught her children to sing; all of whom were talented singers.
 At times the four oldest children, called the Reszke Quartet, performed together.
 Viktor was not interested in music.
 Josephine, Jean, and Édouard sang at a soirée in 1869.

 Reszke attended an agricultural college in Germany for two years.
 When he returned to Warsaw, Jean noticed that his brother's voice had deepened significantly.
 Wanting to understand how his singing voice changed, Jean played the piano while Reszke sang, after which he told his parents that with his brother's talent, he should change his career goals and pursue an opera career.
-He followed his desired to sing over his parents' plan for a career in agriculture.
+He followed his desire to sing over his parents' plan for a career in agriculture.
 He went to Italy and studied under Francesco Steller and later the retired baritone Filippo Coletti, who was also a friend.
 He studied with Giovanni Sbriglia in Paris.

 By 1875, his sister Josephine was a prima donna at the Paris Opera; Reszke and his mother travelled with her.
 He sang at musicals as an amateur.
 Beginning in 1876, the Reszke brothers became known amongst Paris society and composers for their singing talent.